CNCJ-80K-1 - Vibratory plate Vevor - Free user manual and instructions

 IMPORTANT SAFETY INFORMATION

-Most accidents with engines can be prevented if you follow all instruct in this manual and on the engine.
-Some of the most common hazard discussed below, along with the best way to protect yourself and other
+Most accidents with engines can be prevented if you follow all instructions in this manual and on the engine.
+Some of the most common hazards are discussed below, along with the best way to protect yourself and others.

 Owner Responsibilities